awslabs/amazon-kinesis-archiver/README.md

 # Kinesis Stream Archiver

 Amazon Kinesis provides a family of services for working with streaming data at any scale.
-Kinesis Streams enables you to build custom applications that process or analyze streaming data for specialized needs.
+Kinesis Streams enables you to build custom applications that process or analyse streaming data for specialised needs.
 By default, Records of a Stream are accessible for up to 24 hours from the time they are added to the Stream.
 You can raise this limit to up to 7 days by enabling extended data retention.

 Some applications have the need to be able to reprocess data that is significantly older than the Stream retention period, and have the need to archive data, and to provide the ability to 'replay' data into the stream for subsequent processing.
 This type of feature allows you to use Kinesis Streams for a 'unified log' or 'log oriented' architecture.
 In this model, you can use a stream to build a database of changes carried on the stream, and consume the sum total or final copies of log messages quickly and easily.